Skip to content

 Quick Ask is a lightweight overlay you open with a keyboard shortcut (default Option+Space).
 You type a question, get an answer grounded in your captures, and dismiss without leaving the app you were using.
 See Quick Ask.

 Most day-to-day work is recall: finding a decision, a phrase, or a moment.
-Putting Search first keeps that path one click or shortcut away from launch.
+Putting Ask first keeps the answer path and its source verification one click or shortcut away from launch.